ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/face-detection.md

 }
 ```

-The above code prepares the faceCascade variable to hold the Haar cascade classifier.
+This above code prepares the faceCascade variable to hold the Haar cascade classifier.
 The loadHaarCascade function loads the Haar cascade XML file from the app’s assets.
 It initializes the CascadeClassifier with the file and checks if it was loaded successfully, logging appropriate messages for success or failure.
 If an exception occurs, it is caught and logged.

 In Android, files stored in the assets directory cannot be directly accessed as file paths.
 Instead, they need to be read as input streams.
-To get input streams, we use the getPath method.
+To get input streams, you can use the getPath method.
 Its definition (which should be placed in the MainActivity) is shown below:

 ```kotlin
 @Throws(IOException::class)